sjl421/algo-1/DailyCheck.md

 #### String

-1. Convert string to number.
-Think carefully about what may come in input data.
+1. Convert given string to number.
+Think carefully about what may come in the input.
 2. Print all duplicates in a string.
 2. Check if 2 strings are anagrams, for example: `(abba, baab)`.
-3. Generate all permutations of a string.
+3. Generate all permutations of a given string.
-4. Assuming you have method `isSubstring()` and two strings `s1` and `s2`, check if `s1` is rotation of string `s2`.
+4. Assuming you have method `isSubstring()` and two strings `s1` and `s2`, check if `s1` is rotation of `s2`.
   Example: `waterbottle -> erbottlewat`
 5. Check if a string has all unique characters. *Follow up: no additional buffers allowed.*
 6. Implement basic string compression like `aabccccaaa -> a2b1c4a3`.
 7. Reverse words in a string: `Hello, world! -> world!
-Hello!`
+Hello,`
 8. Find minimum distance between words in an array.
   For example: `{"a", "c", "d", "a", "b"}`.
   `dist("a", "b")=1, dist("b", "d")=2`.